Geri Halliwell: 2020–present: Rainbow Woman and Rosie Frost

-In November 2020, Halliwell debuted the original YouTube series Rainbow Woman for which she wrote, directed, and served as an executive producer.
+In November 2020, Halliwell started the original YouTube series Rainbow Woman for which she wrote, directed, and served as an executive producer.
 The series features Halliwell taking part in series of vignettes that follow her on different adventures.
 In August 2021, she had a voice role in the short animated movie The Crown with a Shadow, directed by J.B.
 Ghuman Jr.

 Halliwell was in the cast of the 2023 film Gran Turismo, playing the wife of Djimon Hounsou.
 Gran Turismo premiered at the Circuit de Spa-Francorchamps in Belgium on 30 July 2023, and was theatrically released in the United States on 25 August 2023, by Sony Pictures Releasing.
 It has grossed $122 million worldwide against its $60 million budget.

 In October 2022, Halliwell announced a new book deal with the UK branch of Scholastic.
 The first book announced is a young adult novel titled Rosie Frost and the Falcon Queen.
-The story is about an orphan who travels to Bloodstone Island — an island that is home to a school for extraordinary teens and a refuge for animals, where she uncovers a dark family secret.
-Halliwell said in a statement: "Rosie Frost has lived in my heart for a long time – and this feels just the right moment to introduce her to the world."
+The story is about an orphan who travels to Bloodstone Island—an island that is home to a school for extraordinary teens and a refuge for animals, where she uncovers a dark family secret.
+Halliwell said in a statement: "Rosie Frost has lived in my heart for a long time – and this feels just the right moment to introduce her to the world".
 The book was released on 3 October 2023.
 Alongside its release, Halliwell released the original songs "Ghost in My House" and "Beautiful Life" to promote the book.
 That same month, Halliwell went to the United States on a book tour.
-On 6 October 2023, Halliwell appeared on an episode of CBeebies Bedtime Stories, reading "I Love You Because I Love You" by Muợn Thị Văn.
+On 6 October 2023, Halliwell appeared on an episode of CBeebies Bedtime Stories, reading I Love You Because I Love You by Muợn Thị Văn.

 A second Rosie Frost novel, titled Rosie Frost: Ice on Fire, is due for release in April 2025.
 Once again, she toured the United States to promote the book series.
 On 10 April 2025, Halliwell revealed in an interview on The Drew Barrymore Show that the rights had been bought to turn the Rosie Frost series into either films or television series; she added that Rosie Frost had always been imagined as a trilogy.
-The book debuted at number 6 on the New York Times Bestseller list, in the Children's Middle Grade Hardcover category.
+The book debuted at number six on the New York Times Bestseller list, in the Children's Middle Grade Hardcover category.